 - Onion samosa is another variation where a spiced mixture of onions and poha (flattened rice) is filled in the samosa.

 - Sweet samosa is also made with a stuffing of khoya (mawa), nuts and dry fruits.
 This is made usually during festivals like Diwali or Holi.
 These samosa are also known as khoya samosa or dry fruit samosa.

 - A variation is also made with paneer cubes added in the stuffing.

 - Cocktail samosa is a small sized samosa stuffed with a dry filling of spices, nuts and dry fruits.

-So you must be wondering what should be the perfect proportions of ingredients in the pastry dough and the correct frying method – to get that flaky and crispy crust.
+So you must be wondering what should be the perfect proportions of ingredients in the pastry dough and the correct frying method – to get that flaky and crispy crust in the aloo samosa recipe.
 I break it down for you in detail.